jaspector

 Standard Wyoming building permit requirements apply for new construction, additions, alterations, and repairs.

-1. Contact Albin Town Hall at (307) 246-3386 to inquire about permit requirements for your project.
+To apply for a building permit in Albin, WY, follow these steps: 1.
+Contact Albin Town Hall at (307) 246-3386 to inquire about permit requirements for your project.
 2. Obtain required permit application form from Town Hall.
 3. Submit completed application with site plan and construction documents in person.
 4. Pay required fees at Town Hall.
 5. Await review and approval.
 6. Permit is issued upon approval.
 7. Post permit on site before beginning work.
 8. Schedule required inspections through Town Hall.
 9. Receive final inspection sign-off.

-Typical processing time is Contact Town Hall at (307) 246-3386 for current turnaround times..
+Building permit processing times in Albin, WY typically run Contact Town Hall at (307) 246-3386 for current turnaround times..
+Timelines can vary based on project complexity and current department workload.

-Other cities in Laramie County
+Other jurisdictions in Laramie County.

-View all Laramie County jurisdictions →
+All Laramie County jurisdictions →